alk831/redux-io/README.md

   /*
     We are allowed to dispatch one action to the sender using the helper.
     Obviously, dispatching more actions is available through emit.
-    Advantage of this approach is that we don't have to setup the listener for this action type.
+    Advantage of this approach is that we don't have to set up the listener for this action type.
   */
   dispatchOnce({ type: '$_MESSAGE_SUCCESS' });
 });